anphonic/ej2-aspnetmvc-docs/src/maps/maps/legend.md

 ### Binding legend item text from data source

-To show the legend text based on values provided in the data source, use the `ValuePath` property in the `MapsLegendSettings` class.
+To show the legend text based on values provided in the data source, use the `ValuePath` property in the `MapsLegendSettings`.

 {% aspTab template="maps/legendproperties/bindlegendtext", sourceFiles="bindlegendtext.cs" %}